-RTS Washington has a Safety Committee that acts as the emergency contact for those inside the building.
-In the case of an emergency, the Safety Committee are responsible for ensuring that the building is secure and that students, faculty, and staff are aware of how to respond to the emergency.
+RTS Washington has a Safety Committee that act as the emergency contact for those inside the building.
+In the case of an emergency, the Safety Committee are responsible for ensuring that their buildings are secure and that students, faculty, and staff are aware of how to respond to the emergency.
 The following are the names of the staff members who are serving as the Safety Committee for the current academic year:

 - Jennifer McGahey

-- Scott Redd

 - Peter Lee

 - Jennifer Patterson

-- Jon Huff

 - Stephanie DiMaria